V11 Torque Drive

 According to our latest Which? member survey, the average corded vacuum cleaner lasts for 20 years, while the average cordless model lasts for 10.
 To see how Dyson vacuums compare, check out our and .

 However, if you fail to take good care of your Dyson, it's unlikely to last as long as that.
 To help you out, we've put together some advice on looking after your Dyson.

 All Dyson vacuum cleaners are bagless, so you won’t need to change or buy dust bags.
-Instead, you’ll need to empty the clear dust container once the dirt inside reaches the max line.
+Instead, you’ll need to empty the clear dust container once the dirt inside reaches the maximum line.
 How to empty your Dyson depends on which model you own.
-For exact advice, see the written instructions that came with your vacuum.
+For exact advice, see the written instructions that came with your Dyson.
 But as a general guide:

 Be warned: the dust container empties quickly, so make sure it's tightly wrapped in a bin bag before releasing the dirt, or else a cloud of dust could undo an afternoon of cleaning.

 Again, this depends on which model you own.
 But there are three areas that every Dyson owner should pay close attention to:

 There are numerous reasons your Dyson could be cutting out, but not all are cause for concern:

 It's also possible that your Dyson could be afflicted by a separate mechanical fault.
 If you suspect this is the case, you should contact Dyson directly.

 Pulsing may occur for similar reasons to those listed above.
 It's also possible that your Dyson is pulsing due to a blockage somewhere inside.
 To check whether this is the case, inspect the vacuum – pay close attention to the dust container, filter and floor head – for signs of a build-up.

 If you do find something and are unable to fix it yourself, contact Dyson directly.
 You may be advised you to book a service, which typically costs £99.